 3. Scallops: Scallops are often seared to achieve a caramelized crust on the outside while maintaining a delicate and tender inside.
 They make a luxurious appetizer or main course.

-See also How long do you cook bone in chicken breasts
+See also How long to cook canned chickpeas

 4. Tofu: Searing tofu gives it a crispy exterior, making it a great option for vegans and vegetarians.
 It adds depth of flavor to stir-fries and other Asian-inspired dishes.